nttbdrk25/NetTOP/README.md

 ```
 Note: Subject to your system, modify these files (*.py) to have the right path to dataset

 Note: For the instance of validation of NetTOP on ImageNet, download its trained model at: [Click here](https://drive.google.com/file/d/106AtFXm9mRM1vf-msBl-XUvvSVU-UZLM/view?usp=drive_link).
-And then locate the downloaded file at ./checkpoints/ImageNet1k/model_best.pth.tar
+And then locate the downloaded file as ./checkpoints/ImageNet1k/model_best.pth.tar

 **Related citations:**